 2. GDI is deflated by the implicit price deflator for GDP.
-Not estimated with the Q4 advance or second estimates.

 Note.
-Percent changes are from National Income and Product Account (NIPA) tables 1.1.1, contributions to percent change are from NIPA table 1.1.2, and shares are from NIPA table 1.1.10.
+Percent changes are from NIPA tables 1.1.1, contributions to percent change are from NIPA tables 1.1.2, and shares are from NIPA table 1.1.10.